 It is crucial to set a budget before starting your quest for the best pool cue due to the variable price bracket.
 Besides, pool cues don’t come into the affordable price range.
 You can get a good pool cue under $200, but you can also get a professional cue at $500 too.

-Pool cue is one of the few items which have a great price gap between mid-range and flagship range.
-Thus, by fixing a price in the beginning, you could be more selective about the cue you require.
+Pool cue is one of the few items with a great price gap between mid-range and flagship range.
+Thus, by fixing a price initially, you could be more selective about the cue you require.
 All you have to do is filter out the cues under your chosen budget.

 #2 Choosing the Type of Cue